open-source-labs/Reactime/README.md

   <br>
 </h1>

-<h4 align="center"> Reactime is a performance and debugging tool for React developers <b>(Beta version for Gatsby and Next.js)</b>.
-It records a snapshot whenever a target application's state is changed and allows the user to jump to any previously recorded state.
-It also detects the amount of renders of each component and average time of rendering.</h4>
+<h4 align="center"> Reactime is an open source Chrome developer tool for time travel debugging and performance monitoring in React applications.
+Reactime enables developers to record snapshots of application state, jump between and inspect state snapshots, and monitor performance metrics such as component render time and render frequency. </h4>

 <br>
 <p align="center">